-The title should clearly identify the study or topic that will be presented.
+The title should clearly identify the technique or procedure that will be presented.

 Example: An investigation of regions desensitized following intra-articular analgesia of the coffin joint.

 TAKE HOME MESSAGE:

 This should be a concise summary of the main conclusion and should be no longer than two or three sentences (approximately 50 words)